 Three days prior to surgery, patients can go to Green Line Apothecary to obtain a blister pack of pre-ordered medication.
-Each pack contains an analgesic such as Tylenol, an anti-inflammatory medication, gabapentin (a neuropathic pain pill), and a narcotic.
-The pack also contains a blood clotting medication, unrelated to pain.
+Each pack contains an analgesic such acetaminophen, meloxicam (a nonsteroidal anti-inflammatory drug), gabapentin (a neuropathic pain pill), omperazole (a proton pump inhibitor), and tranexamic acid (a blood clotting medication).

 “We never used to start treating before the surgery happens.
 Part of the theory behind this is that we reduce any inflammatory processes that occur by treating it before it actually happens,” Dr. Cabrera said.

 The intra-operative section, which effects patients during surgery, has been addressed with the use of a spinal anesthetic as opposed to a general anesthetic.